DorienHuijser/dorienhuijser.github.io/pages/testimonials.md

 <body>

 I generally don't like talking about myself.
-In fact, you will probably get a better impression of me through the impression that I leave on my colleagues and friends.
-Therefore, I collected some data and summarized my findings on this page.
+In fact, you will probably get a better impression of me through my colleagues, friends and family.
+Therefore, I collected some data and summarized the results on this page[^1].